Plumtree (band): Aftermath

-Lynette and Carla Gillis currently live in Toronto, where they perform in the rock band Overnight (formerly known as SISTER).
+Lynette and Carla Gillis currently live in Halifax, where they perform in the rock band Overnight (formerly known as SISTER).
 They also perform in Bells Clanging with Jason Starnes.
 Amanda Bidnall (née Braden) earned degrees at Dalhousie University and York University before graduating with a PhD from Boston College in 2010.
 She was a history professor at Simon Fraser University in Vancouver, British Columbia, for about 8 years.
 She is now a freelance novice romance writer and web editor.
 Catriona Sturton lives in Ottawa and teaches harmonica.
 Nina Martin is a professor of geography at UNC - Chapel Hill.
 In July 2010 Catriona joined SISTER on stage at the launch party for Scott Pilgrim Volume 6 to perform the song "Scott Pilgrim".

-Scott Pilgrim vs. The World, based on the graphic novel series by Bryan Lee O'Malley that was inspired by the Plumtree song "Scott Pilgrim", was released on August 13, 2010.
+The film Scott Pilgrim vs. the World, based on the graphic novel series by Bryan Lee O'Malley that was inspired by the Plumtree song "Scott Pilgrim", was released on August 13, 2010.
 In the film and comic book, the main character Scott Pilgrim can be seen wearing a Plumtree T-shirt.
-The song "Scott Pilgrim" appears both in the film as well as on the soundtrack to the film and the song "Go!" appears in the film itself and on the expanded edition soundtrack.
+The song "Scott Pilgrim" appears both in the film as well as on the soundtrack to the film, and the song "Go!" appears in the film itself and on the expanded edition soundtrack.
+As well, in the Netflix anime Scott Pilgrim Takes Off, the song "Scott Pilgrim" can be heard in the final scene of the series.